renebigot/BitmapFont/README.md

 # BitmapFont

-BitmapFont will allow you to use bitmap font (Both XML or TXT file formats) easily and freely inside your SpriteKit game.
+BitmapFont will allow you to use bitmap font (Both XML or TXT file formats) easily and freely inside your SpriteKit game. (macOS, iOS, tvOS, watchOS)

 ## Installation